MatterMiners/lapis/docs/source/topics/monitoring.rst

 ==========================

-Lapis provides some predefined functions that provide monitoring of relevant information about your pools, resources, and jobs.
+Lapis provides some predefined functions that provide monitoring of relevant information about your :term:`pools <pool>`, resources, and jobs.
 Further, information relevant to COBalD are provided.

 In the following you find tables summarising the available information.